This blog may contain affiliate links. Read our disclosure policy for more info.

 The museum is located in Bolivar Plaza and is open every day except for Mondays.
 It takes around 30 minutes to explore the museum.

-8. Have a Coffee at Abaco Libros y Cafe
+8. Have a coffee at Abaco Libros y Cafe

 If you love reading and coffee then you simply must visit Abaco Libros y Café.
-This cute coffee shop and book store is a cool place to enjoy some quiet time escaping the hot and busy streets of Cartagena’s old city.
+This cute coffee shop and bookstore is a cool place to enjoy some quiet time escaping the hot and busy streets of Cartagena’s old city.

-Although many of the books are in Spanish, there are some in English and it’s just an all-around a cool place to pop in and enjoy a nice coffee.
+Although many of the books are in Spanish, there are some in English and it’s just an all-around cool place to pop in and enjoy a nice coffee.
 If you aren’t a coffee drinker then they also have a bar where you can get beers and cocktails.

 The coffee shop is located in the old city within the wall and it’s definitely worth a look for any curious traveler or book lover!

-9. Go on a Cruise
+9. Go on a cruise